cometbft/cometbft/docs/app-dev/indexing-transactions.md

 ## Default Indexes

-The Tendermint tx and block event indexer indexes a few select reserved events by default.
+The CometBFT tx and block event indexer indexes a few select reserved events by default.

 ### Transactions